Support

 Can DupScan find similar (but not identical) photos?

 DupScan currently finds exact duplicate files (byte-for-byte identical).
-Similar photo detection — finding photos that look alike but have different file data — is planned for version 1.1.
+Similar photo detection — finding photos that look alike but have different file data — is planned for a future update.

 How do I get a refund?

 DupScan is sold through the Mac App Store.
-Refunds are handled by Apple.
+Refunds are processed by Apple.
 To request a refund, visit Apple's Report a Problem page for App Store purchases.

-Learn more about DupScan's features on our features page, or read our guide to finding duplicate files on Mac.
+Learn more about DupScan on our features page, or read our guide to finding duplicate files on Mac.